Skip to content

 Key takeaways

-• Insurers categorise cars into groups from 1 to 50, with 1 the cheapest to insure and 50 the most expensive, based on factors like cost, engine size, and repair costs
+• Cars are categorised into insurance groups from 1 to 50, with 1 the cheapest to insure, and 50 the most expensive, based on factors like cost, engine size, and repair costs

 • Examples of group 3 insurance cars include the Chevrolet Spark, Citroën C1, Dacia Sandero, Ford Fiesta, and Toyota Aygo